partypoison2fab4u/read-this-pls-/README.md

 - P3d0s
 - Z00s
 - RPs unless friend
-- Incest shippers (gerardcest, waycest, and other incestships (not just bandom) PLEASE dni.)
+- Incest shippers (gerardcest, waycest, and other incestships (not just bandom) PLEASE dni.
+Any type being mentioned around me makes me extremely uncomfy.)
 BYI
 - I'm open to vent to but I don't know how to respond most of the time, I say what I can, but most of the time my way of comforting is cuddling/kissing/nuzzling.
 - I LOVE talking to people in fandoms I'm in when I'm not on dniuf/dniuid.